hybridgroup/gobot/platforms/particle/README.md

-# Spark
+# Particle

-The Spark Core is a Wi-Fi connected microcontroller from Particle (http://particle.io), the company formerly known as Spark Devices.
-Once it connects to a Wi-Fi network, it automatically connects with a central server (the "Spark Cloud") and stays connected so it can be controlled from external systems, such as a Gobot program.
-To run gobot programs please make sure you are running default tinker firmware on the Spark Core.
+The Particle Photon is a Wi-Fi connected microcontroller from Particle (http://particle.io), the company formerly known as Spark Devices.
+Once it connects to a Wi-Fi network, it automatically connects with a central server (the "Particle Cloud") and stays connected so it can be controlled from external systems, such as a Gobot program.
+To run gobot programs please make sure you are running default tinker firmware on the Photon.

-For more info about the Spark platform click [here](https://www.spark.io/)
+For more info about the Particle platform go to https://www.particle.io/

 ## How to Install

-Installing Gobot with Spark support is pretty easy.
+Installing Gobot with Particle support is pretty easy.

 ```
-go get -d -u github.com/hybridgroup/gobot/... && go install github.com/hybridgroup/gobot/platforms/spark
+go get -d -u github.com/hybridgroup/gobot/... && go install github.com/hybridgroup/gobot/platforms/particle
 ```

 ## How to Use